 P256L29 – An attribute name of “dot11…Policy” is not one of the recommended names, for a TruthValue.
 I commented on this during the balloting process, and the resolution indicated that this is a two-valued attribute, indicating which type of policy is in effect.
 If that is correct/agreed, then this would be better as a two-valued enumeration, and not a SYNTAX “TruthValue”.
 There are also numerous misspellings of this attribute, which make it true use/type difficult to find in the text.

 [11azED: Proposal[J. Segev]: dot11I2RSTALMRFeedbackPolicy enumarted INTEGER (0 | 1) ]

+[Robert Stacey: No change from MDR, but resolve through the comment process]

 P256L35 – There is no definition or use of dot11SecureLTFActivated.
 Delete row/entry to dot11SecureLTFActivated, here.